firsttris/ccu-addon-mui/README.md

 3. Download the latest addon `tar.gz` file from the [releases page](https://github.com/firsttris/ccu-addon-mui/releases).
 4. Install it as a plugin on your CCU3 via the settings page under "Additional Software".
 5. After a reboot, the add-on will be available at `http://ccu3ip/addons/mui`.

+## Setting Insecure CCU3 Origin as Secure

+In the latest Chrome version, PWA and WakeLock API only work with HTTPS.
+You need to set up the IP of your CCU3 as a secure origin.

+1. Open Chrome and go to `chrome://flags`.
+2. Search for `Insecure origins treated as secure`
+3. Enter IP Adress of CCU3 e.g. `http://192.168.178.111` (replace with your IP).
+4. Enable
+5. Save and relaunch Chrome

 # Adding the PWA to Your Home Screen